Michal-St/phalcon-schedule/README.md

 In my projects the application logic often depends on the time.
 For example some forms can be avaible in specified period or some views needs to change after competition.
 Moreover projects managers and testers woud like to change application time.
-This modules can do this in a very easy way.
+This modules can do this in easy way.
+For each enviroment developer can set custom datetime.

 ===
+### Instalation

+Copy the main folder into your project where you keep libraries or modules.
+For example (libs/ or app/vendor or /vendor).
+In \Phalcon\Loader() register new namespace 'Modules'.

 ## 1. Datetime

-### Instalation

 in index.php set global var with your enviroment